Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 5.1.0 =
+WooCommerce 4.7.0 compatible, Important updates in StoreApps Connector and other important fixes and updates.
+Recommended upgrade.

+= 5.0.1 =
+Fix related to DB Upgrade not running in some cases.
+Recommended upgrade.

+= 5.0.0 =
+Introducing 'Custom Views' just like 'Custom Views in Excel' (Pro), Ability to give access to only specific custom views to non-admin users in addition to specific dashboards (Pro), Predefined Custom Views - Product Stock & Product Price List (Pro), Improved: Removed some unused code and reduced the plugin zip file from 2.7 MB to 1.7 MB along with fixes like Unable to set or remove product as 'Featured Product' using in-line edit and other important fixes and updates.
+Recommended upgrade.

 = 4.6.1 =
 WooCommerce v4.6.1 compatible along with fixes related to Created and Modified date & date GMT columns not appearing in advanced search, Advanced search columns not refreshing on dashboard change and other important fixes and updates.
 Recommended upgrade.